Marriage Intentions / Marriage License

 If either party has been previously married, a certified copy of the death certificate or divorce decree of the last marriage must be submitted to the Town Clerk at the time of filing of the Marriage Intentions.
 Certified means that the documents are affixed with a raised or gold seal and/or contain original signatures.
 A record of divorce, if not in English, must be translated into English by a disinterested 3rd person at the parties' expense.

 The filing fee is $40.00.
 Cash and checks are accepted for payment.
 Credit/debit cards are also accepted but there is an additional service charge applied.

-Step 4 - The completed Intention of Marriage Forms, filing fee and divorce/death decree, if applicable, must be brought in to the Town Clerk's office no more than 90 days before the ceremony.
+The completed Intention of Marriage Forms, divorce/death decree (if applicable), filing fee must be brought to the Town Clerk's office no more than 90 days before the ceremony.
 Both parties must appear in person to sign the marriage license.